HendrikKuehne/belief_propagation/belief_propagation/sandwich_BP/README.md

 * **`PEPO.py`** Projector-entangled Pair Operators on arbitary graphs, where the Tensor Network structure is inherited from the main module (see [this file](https://github.com/HendrikKuehne/belief_propagation/blob/main/belief_propagation/README.md) for an introduction).
   * **ToDo**: Sparse matrices?
 Scipy only allows for two-dimensional sparse arrays, but the [sparse package](https://sparse.pydata.org/en/stable/) implements higher-dimensional sparse arrays.
+    * Sparse matrices would be most useful in `PEPO.to_dense()`.
+There is hope that this could be done more or less easily, since the the `sparse` package has an [einsum implementation](https://sparse.pydata.org/en/stable/generated/sparse.einsum.html#sparse.einsum) and a [reshape](https://sparse.pydata.org/en/stable/generated/sparse.reshape.html#sparse.reshape).
   * **ToDo**: `PEPS` instances do not require a leg ordering on the underlying graph, but `PEPO` instances do; there is no reason why PEPOs should require a leg ordering. (except if a typical workflow is to generate a PEPS first and use it's graph to generate a PEPO; the leg ordering in PEPO intialisation should be optional)
   * Implementation works; tested using `dummynet1`.
 Explicit construction of the Hamiltonian and `PEPO.to_dense()` yield the same eigenvalues.
 * **`PEPS.py`** PEPS on arbitrary graphs.